docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 ## Build target environment

 Google Kubernetes Engine (GKE) is a managed Kubernetes service on the Google Cloud Platform (GCP).
-It takes care of all of the Kubernetes control plane management--delivering the control plane APIs, managing control plane HA, managing control plane upgrades, etc. You only need to look after worker nodes--how many, size and spec, where to deploy them, etc.
+It takes care of all of the Kubernetes control plane management -- delivering the control plane APIs, managing control plane HA, managing control plane upgrades, etc. You only need to look after worker nodes -- how many, size and spec, where to deploy them, etc.

 Building a GKE cluster involves the following high-level steps: